 - Purchased new stretch wrap and aluminum can balers that assisted in optimizing the collection of these waste streams.

-New Belgium Brewery utilizes its waste diversion rate as the primary performance indicator to guide recycling/diversion efforts.
+New Belgium Brewing uses its waste diversion rate as the primary performance indicator to guide recycling/diversion efforts.
 A high diversion rate is seen as an indicator of success, while a low diversion rate assumes an inefficient recycling program.
-However, we have begun to wonder, if in focusing only on a waste diversion rate; are we overlooking opportunities for reducing overall waste?
+However, we have begun to wonder, if in focusing only on a waste diversion rate, are we overlooking opportunities for reducing overall waste?

 Depending on a number of factors, diversion rates can vary considerably from year to year and can be significantly impacted by the weights of waste materials.
 For instance, heavier materials like scrap metal and compost can significantly affect a diversion rate.
 In addition, waste diversion rates are also insufficient in reporting waste reduction successes.
-Waste eliminated from diverted materials lowers the percentage of diverted material against landfilled materials (often resulting in a lower waste diversion rate).
-When comparing, 2010 to 2011’s diversion rates, NBB saw a total reduction of office paper, aluminum and glass sent to recycling.
-This means NBB created less waste but made more products in the last year.
+Waste eliminated from diverted materials reduces the percentage of diverted material against landfilled materials (often resulting in a lower waste diversion rate).
+When comparing, 2010 to 2011’s diversion rates, New Belgium saw an overall reduction of office paper, aluminum and glass sent to recycling.
+This means New Belgium created less waste but made more products in the last year.
 Though this is an improvement in waste reduction, this attributed to the decrease in the waste diversion rate.

 Another issue is that of outlying data.
 As mentioned above, heavy waste streams greatly impact a waste diversion rate.
-Scrap metal entered into NBB’s waste data in 2010.
+Scrap metal entered into New Belgium’s waste data in 2010.
 This first year of collecting metal data was unknowingly an unusual year as we had significantly high metal recycling numbers due to a large scale "bone yard" and construction clean up.
 These metal numbers positively influenced our diversion rate in 2010.
 However, the drop off of this material stream in 2011 negatively impacted the waste diversion rate.
-Another example of this would be the sporadic instances of recycling left over POS materials from expired promotions, damaged product or cleanup projects.
+Another example of this would be the sporadic instances of recycling leftover POS (point of sale) materials from expired promotions, damaged product or cleanup projects.
 These instances can skew our waste diversion rate when compared to years past.
 This prompts asking if there would be value in capturing outlying data and reporting it separately.
-With these new findings in mind, our Waste Diversion Specialist, is researching if there are better and more meaningful ways to collect and report waste data and looking into new ways or system optimizations to eliminate and reduce our overall waste.
-Check out our 2011 Waste Diversion Report to learn more specifics regarding our waste diversion efforts and future waste reduction goals & projects.
+With these new findings in mind, our waste diversion specialist is researching if there are better and more meaningful ways to collect and report waste data and looking into new ways or system optimizations to eliminate and reduce our overall waste.